dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 Interestingly, it appears with a bit of code and a $20 pi, we can also easily beat specialized hardware logic analyzers.
-For example --- as far as I can tell as a novice user --- the widely-used $400 saleae analyzer has orders of magnitude less resolution.
+For example --- as far as I can tell as a novice user --- the widely-used $400 Saleae analyzer has orders of magnitude less resolution.
 Also, their claim to fame is that they can measure multiple inputs (around 16 I believe) and have used custom FPGA logic to do so.
 However, we can get the same effect, with